Sir George Cockburn, 10th Baronet: Subsequent years

 In August 1815, Cockburn was given the job of conveying Napoleon I in the third-rate HMS Northumberland to Saint Helena.
-Cockburn remained there for some months as governor of the island and Commander-in-Chief of the Cape of Good Hope Station.
+Cockburn remained there for months as governor of the island and Commander-in-Chief of the Cape of Good Hope Station.
 He was advanced to Knight Grand Cross of the Order of the Bath on 20 February 1818, and promoted to vice-admiral on 12 August 1819.
 He was elected a Fellow of the Royal Society on 21 December 1820.